siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 ![node-web-output](images/node-web-browser.png)

+!!!
+Tip

-**Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell.**
+    Quit the app by hitting both the control and c keys (ctrl c) in the terminal/ command prompt / PowerShell.

 Here's what it will look like in the cli, once you've quit